padus/tempest/readme.md

   ~# ./tempest --trace
 ```

-If the realy starts displaying incoming UDP data, it means everytihng is working as expected.
-Hit \<CTRL>+\<C> to exit the relay and delete the file:
+If the relay starts displaying incoming UDP data, it means everything is working as expected.
+Hit \<CTRL>+\<C> to exit the relay and delete the executable:

 ```text
   ~# rm ./tempest